-Excellent fresh mozzarella is milky, tender, and mild with a faint layer of cream beneath the skin that gushes a little when you slice it.
-In other words, this isn't that stiff, tough ball of vacuum-sealed supermarket mozzarella, and it's definitely not the low-moisture cooking mozzarella that you throw on pizzas or lasagnas; it's mozzarella for savoring on its own, perhaps with a sprinkle of sea salt, or torn up for a simple Caprese salad.
-This mozzarella?
-You eat it when it's still warm and it never goes into the fridge.
+Excellent fresh mozzarella is milky, tender, and mild, with a faint layer of cream beneath the skin that gushes a little when you slice it.
+In other words, this isn't that stiff, tough ball of vacuum-sealed supermarket mozzarella, and it's definitely not the low-moisture cooking mozzarella that you throw on pizzas or lasagnas.
+It's mozzarella for savoring on its own, perhaps with a sprinkle of sea salt, or torn up for a simple Caprese salad.
+You eat this mozzarella when it's still warm, and it never goes into the fridge.
 Here's how to make it at home.

-- Using non-homogenized milk pasteurized at under 170°F guarantees viable curd.
+- Using nonhomogenized milk, pasteurized at under 170°F (77°C) guarantees viable curd.

-- Setting the mozzarella in room-temperature whey yields better flavor and texture than an ice bath.
+- Setting the mozzarella in room-temperature whey yields better flavor and texture than using an ice bath.

-- 1 gallon non-homogenized, low-temperature pasteurized whole milk (see note above)
+- 1 gallon (3.8L) nonhomogenized, low-temperature-pasteurized whole milk (see note)

 - 1 1/2 teaspoons citric acid

-- 1/4 teaspoon rennet or 1/4 tablet rennet, diluted in 2 tablespoons filtered or distilled water
+- 1/4 teaspoon rennet or 1/4 tablet rennet, diluted in 2 tablespoons (30ml) filtered or distilled water

-Pour milk into large stainless-steel pot and whisk to disperse butterfat.
+Pour milk into a large stainless steel pot and whisk to disperse butterfat.
 Sprinkle citric acid into milk and stir well to fully dissolve.

-Stirring every few minutes, bring the milk to 88°F over medium-low heat, about 5 minutes.
+Stirring every few minutes, bring the milk to 88°F (31°C) over medium-low heat (this should take about 5 minutes).
 Add rennet and stir to combine, about 30 seconds.
 Milk will begin to curdle into small clumps and separate from liquid whey.
-Reduce heat to low and continue heating until whey reads 105°F on an instant-read thermometer, about 3-5 minutes.
-Remove from heat and let stand 5-10 minutes.
+Reduce heat to low and continue heating until whey registers a temperature of 105°F (41°C) on an instant-read thermometer, about 3 to 5 minutes.
+Remove from heat and let stand 5 to 10 minutes.

 Using a slotted spoon, transfer curds to a strainer set over a bowl, pressing gently to drain.
 Curds should form a single mass.
-Allow to drain until whey is no longer dripping, about 10-15 minutes.
+Allow to drain until whey is no longer dripping, about 10 to 15 minutes.
 Transfer drained curds to a cutting board.
 Slice into 1-inch cubes and divide into 3 even portions.

-Meanwhile, season whey with 1 tablespoon kosher salt (or more to taste), stirring well to dissolve.
-Transfer one-third of the whey to a heatproof bowl and set aside.
+Meanwhile, season whey with 1 tablespoon (12g) kosher salt (or more to taste), stirring well to dissolve.
+Transfer 1/3 of whey to a heatproof bowl and set aside.

-If using the stovetop method: bring remaining two-thirds of whey to 180°F over high heat.
-Working with 1 portion of curds at a time, place in a heatproof bowl and add enough hot whey to cover.
-Wait 15-20 seconds, until curd is soft, sticky, and clumping together.
+If Using the Stovetop Method: Bring remaining 2/3 of whey to 180°F (82°C) over high heat.
+Working with one portion of curds at a time, place in a heatproof bowl and add enough hot whey to cover.
+Wait 15 to 20 seconds, until curd is soft, sticky, and clumping together.

-If using a microwave: Working with 1 portion of curds at a time, place in a microwave-safe dish and heat on high in 15-second intervals until curd is soft and sticky.
+If Using a Microwave: Working with one portion of curds at a time, place in a microwave-safe dish and heat on high in 15-second intervals until curd is soft and sticky.

-For both methods: Put on clean rubber gloves.
-Pick up the ball of curds and slowly draw hands apart, allowing gravity to stretch the curds; avoid forcing, tearing, or kneading the curds.
-Continue folding and stretching curds, reheating in microwave or whey as necessary, until curds are shiny and smooth, approximately 2-6 stretches.
+For Both Methods: Put on clean rubber gloves.
+Pick up ball of curds and slowly draw hands apart, allowing gravity to stretch curds; avoid forcing, tearing, or kneading curds.
+Continue folding and stretching curds, reheating in microwave or whey as necessary, until curds are shiny and smooth (this should take approximately 2 to 6 stretches).

-Fold curd into a mass that's roughly the size of your palm and make a C-shape with the forefinger and thumb of one hand.
-Push the curd through those fingers, exerting pressure to shape it into a sphere.
+Fold curd into a mass that's roughly the size of your palm and make a C shape with the forefinger and thumb of one hand.
+Push curd through those fingers, exerting pressure to shape it into a sphere.
 Press hard enough to prevent large bubbles from forming under the skin.
 Alternatively, make a closed loop with thumb and forefinger and make several small, egg-shaped bocconcini.